guacsec/guac-visualizer/docs/setup.md

 that there may be some unexpected behavior or usage problems.
 For a more robust use of GUAC, we recommend using the [GraphQL interface directly](https://github.com/guacsec/guac/blob/main/demo/GraphQL.md).

+#### NOTE: Since the visualizer is still in an early experimental stage, it is likely that there may be some unexpected behavior or usage problems.
+Due to ongoing changes, please ensure to use <a href="https://github.com/guacsec/guac-visualizer/releases/tag/v0.1.1" alt="link to visualizer's v0.1.1 release"><span style="color: green;">guac-visualizer's v0.1.1 release</span></a> with <a href="https://github.com/guacsec/guac/releases/tag/v0.1.2"><span style="color: green;">guac's v0.1.2 release</span></a>, since the latest versions of each repo may not work together.
+The following directions below demonstrate how to do this for a seamless setup.

 ## Requirements

 **Tools:**